Collinear spin and magnetic systems

 In this example we consider iron in the BCC phase.
 To show that this material is ferromagnetic we will model it once allowing collinear spin polarization and once without and compare the resulting SCF energies.
 In particular the ground state can only be found if collinear spins are allowed.

-First we setup BCC iron without spin polarization using a single iron atom inside the unit cell.
+The bulk(:Fe) function from AtomsBuilder returns a BCC iron setup with a single iron atom inside the unit cell.

 using DFTK

-To get the ground-state energy we use an LDA model and rather moderate discretisation parameters.
+First we consider a setup without spin polarization.
+To get the ground-state energy of this system we use an LDA model and rather moderate discretisation parameters.

 kgrid = [3, 3, 3] # k-point grid (Regular Monkhorst-Pack grid)